WarrenHolley/ATMega168-UART-ASK-Wireless-Library/Readme.txt

 This library is intended for ATMega*8a devices to communicate using UART over simple wireless RF 'ASK' (Amplitude Shift Keying) modules.

-Communicates over a Simplex Model, with the receiver having a unique ID value.
+Communicates over a Simplex Model, with the receiver having been given a set of ID values to accept.
-The library can communicate to up to 32 different-IDd receivers.
+The library can communicate to up to 32 different ID values.

 The library also implements corruption resistance, with both bytewise checksumming, Repetition Code voting, and packet numbering to increase odds of successful delivery.